 It’s no secret the prices for items we normally buy have skyrocketed.
 Remember the great toilet paper shortage last March?
 There hasn’t been a time when I’ve gone to the grocery store recently and am not shocked by the cost of toilet paper.
 It’s a basic concept of supply and demand, for when an item is in such high demand, the cost for the product or service also goes up.

-Additionally, the increase in expectations for hair, has resulted in clients sitting in your chair for longer too and requiring lots of color products.
-Trust us, we love the two-tone, blended babylights, icy blondes, all of the hair.
+Additionally, the increase in expectations for hair has resulted in clients sitting in your chair for longer too and requiring lots of color products.
+Trust us, we love the two-tone, blended baby lights, icy blondes, all of the hair.
 But owning a business is not cheap, and all of these expenses incur, eat at your bottom line.
 Plus the time to complete these more intricate looks too.
 If you’re not pricing for profit, you’re likely not making much money.
-(Want to price for profit? check out our guide to labour pricing!)
+(Want to price for profit? check out our guide to labor pricing!)

 As mentioned above the first thing to do is reduce your debt and adjust your pricing.
 You must pay off those debts, that is your number one priority.
-Second is adjust your pricing.
+The second is to adjust your pricing.
 So you can’t just start to increase your prices when you don’t know why you’re adjusting them.
-Here is a link to our labour pricing class.
-This class goes over everything from type of expenses to what each chair should charge per hour to keep your doors open. (plus – how to honor your long-term staff!)
+Here is a link to our labor pricing guide.
+This class goes over everything from the type of expenses to what each chair should charge per hour to keep your doors open. (plus – how to honor your long-term staff!)

 Another way to help set your salon up for success is to use technology to help reduce costs.
 Technology can help in so many ways!
 If you keep a track record of historical data that can help you to easily know where you’re profiting or where you’re losing money.
 SalonScale hair color management software helps you to see just that – but it also helps you to weigh and track hair color used during each service to help you (1) price for color services accurately and (2) be able to track the actual cost of hair color to your business.